mavryk-network/LIGO/vendors/Preprocessor/README.md

 First, we see that the preprocessor follows the
 [GNU getopt](https://www.gnu.org/software/libc/manual/html_node/Getopt.html)
 conventions on short and long option names.
-The input is an anonymous argument that must be preceeded by `--`.
+The input is an anonymous argument that must be preceded by `--`.
 The options are

   * `-I <paths>` for finding files given to the directive `#include` which are not found by appending their path to the current